murtyjones/docker-pypy-sandbox/README.md

 # Docker PyPy Sandbox

 This is a fork of [docker-python-sandbox](https://github.com/christophetd/docker-python-sandbox), intended to be used with PyPy instead of the typical Python compiler (CPython).
-Unless you know that you need PyPy, it is advised that you stick with docker-python-sandbox.
+Unless you know that you need PyPy, it is advised that you stick with `docker-python-sandbox`.

 ## Example use (tested only on macOS)